johnfraserss/ICS3U/Assignments/18 - Environmental Stewardship/README.md

 Due Date(s)
 -----------
-This work will be assumed to have been completed as of September 15th.
+This work will be assumed to have been completed as of December 5th.
 There will be a random check no earlier than this date.